hoangcuong2011/Good-Papers/Attention Is All You Need.md

 They way people addressed the problem (at least from the related work https://arxiv.org/pdf/1705.04304.pdf) is to normalize attention weights (computed by the ``original" attention mechanism).
 In this way we explicitly penalize input tokens that have obtained high attention scores in the past decoding steps.
-Unfortunately, I don't see any point how the attention mechanism proposed in the paper explicitly addresses the problem.
+Unfortunately, I don't see how the attention mechanism proposed in the paper explicitly addresses the problem.
-The only thing they mentioned is that they masked out (setting to -infinity) all values in the input of the softmax which corresponds to illegal connections".
+The only thing they mentioned is that they masked out (setting to -infinity) "all values in the input of the softmax which corresponds to illegal connections".
 But I don't think that is strong enough, at least I still don't know how that fixes the problem of using the same parts of the input on different decoding steps.
-I guess by explicitly having a position-wise FFN would fix that problem.
+I guess that explicitly having a position-wise FFN automatically fixes that problem.

 Besides self-attention mechanism, the paper also proposes multi-head attention.
 Instead of performing a single attention function with d-dimension, we performed *h* parallel attention functions with d/h-dimension.
 The output vectors are then concantenated (see Figure 2).